-Featured image: A banner which shows the book cover on a deep red and black background.
+Featured image: Book cover on a deep red and black background.

 I first heard Afua talk about her book on a Brexit podcast way back at the beginning of 2017.
 I was immediately excited and then disappointed to hear the release date was so far away.
 It’s finally here and I can say it was worth the wait!